NOAA-OWP/nwm-post-processing/README.md

 python -m unittest discover -s test -p "test_*.py"
 ```

-To run the unit tests on the python code
+To run the unit tests on the python code.
+This command tells the active python version to use the `unittest` testing library
+(as opposed to something like pytest) and discover unit tests under every file matching the glob of "test_*.py"
+under the `./test` directory